360 Production Asia works on photography services for businesses in Cambodia.

 Teaches how to create PURSES using anykind of plastic bags.

-From 2017 to 2018: We have given one courses in cooperation with “Toutes à L’école” Organization (NGO) caring for underprivileged local schoolchildren in Phnom Penh – Cambodia.
+From 2017 to 2018: We have given one course in cooperation with “Toutes à L’école” Organization (NGO) caring for underprivileged local schoolchildren in Phnom Penh – Cambodia.

 There is no requirement for advanced skills or modern technology.